aayaan07/jaan/README.md

 - Creating new window or tab : Say `Jaan new window` for new window and `Jaan new tab` for new tab.

-- Closing and opening applications : If you say `Jaan close` it will close the currently opened window.
+- Closing and opening applications : If you say `Jaan close this` it will close the currently opened window.
 And if u say `Jaan open {application_name}` she will search it in the start and will open it.

   For example -> `Jaan open Minecraft Launcher`